Product-Led-Growth: Ultimate guide to hacking your product growth

 To check if a company has a competitive advantage, I ask: “Imagine talented developers teamed up, received investments from Sequoia Capital, reproduced your product, and sold it for half the price.
 Will you still be the market leader?”

 Product led strategy is a business model that gives a competitive edge when preventing competitors from dominating your market.
-It’s difficult to beat rivals by cutting prices when they’re already zero.
+It’s challenging to beat rivals by cutting prices when they’re already zero.

 PLG approach provides research and development teams with many users for experiments, studying, and iteratively changing product features and UX components.